lonnbornj/cell-tracker/README.md

 The program is intended to be extensible and could be modified perform additional calculations on the experimental data.

 Usage example:
-Open a terminal and run `python3 -i cell_tracker.py` Then read in the data:
+Open a terminal and run `python3 -i cell_tracker.py` to start an interactive session.
 ```Python
 # Create an object for an experiment:
 exp = Experiment("test_data.xls")